olof/Parse-DNS-Zone/README.md

 www           86400 IN  A    192.0.2.34
 ```

-And imagine we would want to programatically extract information
+And imagine we would want to programmatically extract information
 from that.
 Maybe this module can help?

 ```perl